a5a351e7/UltraViolet/README.md

 Steps
 1. Brewer turns the Ultraviolet on with holding the measure button.
 2. Ultraviolet displays the instruction to fill with water.
-3. Brewer takes the cuvette out of the holder and fills it with clear water.
+3. Brewer takes the cuvette out of the holder and fills it with distilled water.
 4. Brewer places the cuvette back in the holder and presses the measure button shortly.
 5. Ultraviotet turns on the LED, measures the light intensity, stores the value and turns off the LED.
 6. UltraViolet displays the instruction to fill with beer with a dilution of 1:1.